|Eastern Hognose Snake - Heterodon platirhinos|

 Eastern hognose snakes are diurnal and actively hunt for food.
 They may be observed basking in early morning and again at dusk.
 They are one of the few snakes that dig their own burrows, although they do not live in them for prolonged periods of time.
 Logs, rocks, boards, and other cover are used-especially just before shedding.

 These snakes breed in the spring.
 They are oviparous and lay 10 - 30 eggs in a sandy area.
 The eggs hatch in about two months and the young are 5 - 12 inches at hatching.
 They are much brighter colored than the adults.
-H. platyrhinos hibernate from October to late April in mammal or self constructed burrows.
+H. platirhinos overwinter from October to late April in mammal or self constructed burrows.

 Hognose snakes have enlarged rear maxillary teeth and some believe they may use this feature to deflate toads which may puff themselves up with air to unswallowable proportions.
 The teeth are more likely used to assist in the introduction of saliva into prey, however.
 I mentioned previously these snakes were nonvenomous, but there is some evidence that they may be mildly venomous (LeClere, 1996).
 Although there have been many cases of Heterodon envenomation, its toxicity is controversial.
-McAlister (1963) took extract from the salivary glands of H. platyrhinos and injected white mice, spring peepers, Pseudacris crucifer, Fowlers toads, Bufo woodhousei fowleri, and chorus frogs, Pseudacris triseriata, in the thighs.
+McAlister (1963) took extract from the salivary glands of H. platirhinos and injected white mice, spring peepers, Fowler's toads, and boreal chorus frogs in the thighs.
 The mice were unaffected.

 |< Prev||Next >|